The Life of Epicurus

 Today, only five of his original writings survive: two collections of quotes called Principle Doctrines and Vatican Sayings and three letters written to Menoecus, Pythocles, and Herodotus.
 Despite this very low survival rate, we actually have a greater percentage of Epicurus’s original works than we do for other contemporary philosophers.

 Luckily, because Epicurus was so influential, we know about many of his teachings from other writers.
 Diogenes Laertius, a Greek biographer, for example, wrote about Epicurus and even listed his major works.
 Other famous writers such as Lucretius and Cicero wrote about his ideas.
+Especially Lucretius' On The Nature of Things contains elaborate parts on Epicurean philosophy.
 Some sections of his other writings, such as On Nature, survive in small papyrus fragments.

 Are you familiar with Epicurus' work?